Franco Pagnucci

 Marilyn Zelke Windau

-The Water Poems & The Aging Poems
+Beneath The Southern Crux, The Water Poems & The Aging Poems

 Born and raised in Chicago, Marilyn Zelke Windau lives in Sheboygan Falls, WI.
 Her careers have been as a middle school and elementary school art teacher, manager of the Appleton Gallery of Arts, a workshop facilitator, and a docent at John Michael Kohler Art Center.
 She has enjoyed painting with words since she was a teenager.
 Her free verse poems have appeared in many printed and online venues and anthologies.
 Her chapbook Adventures in Paradise(Finishing Line Press) and self-illustrated book of poems Momentary Ordinary (Pebblebrook Press), were published in 2014.
 Two more poetry books followed, published by Kelsay Books: Owning Shadows (2017) and Hiccups Haunt Wilson Avenue (2018).
+Beneath The Southern Crux (Water’s Edge Press, 2023) is her newest book.

 Kathleen Serley